elliotkantor/dnd-tools/README.md

 ### Fast Initiative
 - Enter the number of players
 - Prints the d20 roll value for each of the players (perhaps use clockwise around the table)
+### Custom Initiative
+- Edit `characters.csv` to include your players' names, character names, hit points, armor class, and initiative modifier (dex mod).
+- When you run Custom Initiative it will print the characters' rolls and output `Turn 1: <character>` for each character in order
+### Monster Roller
+- Edit `monsters.csv` to include monster name, armor class, modifier to hit, hit points, number of sides on attack damage dice, and damage modifier (if applicable)
+- When it prompts to enter a monster, optionally enter the number of monsters of a certain type, a space, then the name of the monster exactly as written on the spreadsheet, i.e. `3 Wolf` or `Goblin`
+- The program will output rolls to hit and damage.
+Compare these to the target AC to find if it hits.